-In March 1983, Michael Jackson performed live on Motown 25, ‘Yesterday, today, forever’, -a TV special.
+In March 1983, Michael Jackson performed live on Motown 25, ‘Yesterday, today, forever’, – a TV special.
 He performed his distinctive and memorable dance move – the Moonwalk.
 In the dance routine, he effortlessly moves backwards with seemingly keeping one leg perfectly straight.
 His performance made him a global icon of not just music, but dance.
 Michael Jackson pioneered the importance of music video in promoting a pop artist.
-This performance has been put in the same category as the Beatles’ appearance on the Ed Sullivan Show.
+This iconic performance has been compared to the famous Beatles’ appearance on the Ed Sullivan Show in 1964.

 “I’ve been in the entertainment industry since I was six-years-old, and as Charles Dickens would say, “It’s been the best of times, the worst of times.”
 But I would not change my career… While some have made deliberate attempts to hurt me, I take it in stride because I have a loving family, a strong faith and wonderful friends and fans who have, and continue, to support me.”

 Allegations of child abuse were first raised in the 1980s and re-appeared in the 1990s.
-This led to the trial of The People v Jackson on Jan 31, 2005 in Sante Maria, California.
+This led to the trial of The People v Jackson on 31 Jan 2005, in Sante Maria, California.
 After five months of high publicity, Jackson was acquitted.
-Though the experience left his physically weak and emotionally stressed.
-He left America for the Persian gulf island of Bahrain.
+Though the experience left him physically weak and emotionally stressed.
+He departed America for the Persian Gulf island of Bahrain.